JohnFu11er/Automation_and_Integration_personal_qualification_standards/2 Linux/2.0 Introduction/README.md

         Hybrid kernels
         Exo kernels
         Micro kernels
-2. System Library: Isthe special types of functions that are used to implement the functionality of the operating system.
+2. System Library: Is the special types of functions that are used to implement the functionality of the operating system.
 3. Shell: It is an interface to the kernel which hides the complexity of the kernel’s functions from the users.
 It takes commands from the user and executes the kernel’s functions.
 4. Hardware Layer: This layer consists all peripheral devices like RAM/ HDD/ CPU etc.
 5. System Utility: It provides the functionalities of an operating system to the user.